art-vybor/lactose/README.md

 Syntax sugar for Scheme.

 ## installation
+Before lactose installation you should install antlr4 for python:
+`pip install antlr4-python2-runtime`

 To lactose installation you should use `make install` with optional PREFIX.
 Example: `PREFIX=~/.local make install`